pulumi/pulumi-hugo/themes/default/content/blog/deploy-aws-static-website-with-angular/index.md

 To deploy the website, type `pulumi up`.
 You’ll first see a preview of all the resources that will be created.
 Confirm that you want to proceed and Pulumi deploys the website to AWS.

 It’s that simple.
 With just a few lines of code and one command you deployed your site.
-Navigate to the site and you’ll see the About page for the café.
+Navigate to the site and you’ll see the Home page for the café.

 You can see the navigation components on the left-hand side.
 Click **Menu** to see the Menu page.